-- The manatee decal available at Florida tax collector offices this year was titled, "Go Slow Look out below", and was an awareness reminder that manatees live in Florida's waterways year-round.
+- The manatee decal available at Florida tax collector offices this year was titled, "Manatees in Motion", and was an awareness reminder that manatees travel through Florida's waterways year-round.
 Boaters, including personal watercraft operators, can do their part to protect manatees by going slow near shallow areas, seagrass beds, and sanctuaries and looking out below by wearing polarized sunglasses.
-Florida's tax collector offices distributed 4,814 decals through the annual vehicle/vessel registration period and helped raise approximately \$13,732 for the Save the Manatee Trust Fund.
-[Note: at the time of this report, nine counties had not reported their decal sales, accounting for 1170 decals.] - In addition to the decal sales at the tax collector office, individuals may order manatee decals through the Manatee Management Program office.
+Florida's tax collector offices distributed 5,758 decals through the annual vehicle/vessel registration period and helped raise approximately \$28,790 for the Save the Manatee Trust Fund.
+[Note: at the time of this report, five counties had not reported their decal sales, accounting for 600 decals.] - In addition to the decal sales at the tax collector office, individuals may order manatee decals through the Manatee Management Program office.
 Decal order forms are available to download from the manatee program's web page: Manatee Decals | FWC (myfwc.com).
 The manatee decals continue to bring in additional funds to the Save the Manatee Trust Fund.
 Decals from 1992 to the present fiscal year are available for donation at \$5 each. - Surplus manatee decals from previous years are also distributed to groups to use at their education events or programs.
-A total of 1,705 older decals were given away during the year.
+A total of 9,066 older decals were given away during the year.